 ASPERGILLUS - This type of mold can likely be found in every house.
 It has over 185 species of mold within this category and can grow on most surfaces.

-Symptoms: Due to the large number of species of this kind of mold, the symptoms range from lung infections to more deadly carcinogen.
+Symptoms: Due to a large number of species of this kind of mold, the symptoms range from lung infections to more deadly carcinogens.

 CHAETOMIUM - Caused by water damage.